GalSim-developers/GalSim/INSTALL.md

 to use GalSim with the fink version of python (`/sw/bin/python`) or the system python (`/usr/bin/python`) or something else still.

+It is in general a good idea to update fink prior to installing any new modules:

+    fink selfupdate
+    fink update-all

 If you are happy with running GalSim using the fink version of python 2.7, you can install everything with the following commands: